FAQs

 Q: When do you release admission decisions?

-A: Once all requirements for admissions are met, you will be contacted by the Admissions Office of our decision.
-Decisions are made on a rolling basis; however, we do start communicating admission decisions closer to mid-April / early May.
+A: Once all admissions requirements are met, the Admissions Office will contact you with our decision.
+Decisions are made on a rolling basis; however, we start communicating admission decisions closer to mid-April / early May.

-If you have been placed on a waitlist, we will contact you about the next steps and potential of moving forward with the registration process by late-May / mid-June, or as spaces become available.
+If you have been placed on a waitlist, we will contact you about the next steps and the potential for moving forward with the registration process by late May/mid-June or as spaces become available.

 Q: How will families be notified of admissions decisions?